keshav5196/Web-scrapign/README.md

 # Web-scraping

-The all three files are projects showing how to gather raw data from net using web scraping.
+The all three files are projects shows how to gather raw data from net using web scraping.